-2.2 Integration of the Ad Hoc On Demand Distance Vector Protocol (AODV)
+2.3 Integration of the Ad Hoc On Demand Distance Vector Protocol (AODV)

 AODV [7] is the most appropriate routing protocol considering the use with the power saving mechanism.
 The mechanism proposed in [1] is well integrable into on-demand routing.
 We modified the HELLO messages specified in [7] to contain a time entry indicating the time left until the beginning of the next fixed wake period (A).
 HELLO messages are broadcast within a HELLO interval during the next fixed or random wake period.
 If any neighboring node is awake, it will receive the wake-up announcement.
 With the time information contained in the HELLO message, it is able to calculate the relative time difference to its own fixed wake period (A).
 The node shall therefore update its routing table entry for the corresponding node with this time difference anytime it receives a HELLO message.
 Small clock drifts may only have little influence, because with every wake-up announcement received in a HELLO message, the table entries of the nodes can be updated and possible drifts can be corrected.
-Choosing a random interval duration for the HELLO interval guarantees that within a certain amount of time, any neighboring nodes will be detected.
+Choosing a random interval duration for the HELLO interval guarantees that within a certain amount of time. any neighboring nodes will be detected.
 Even if their fixed wake periods (A) are disjoint, the mechanism specified in section 2.1 will ensure intersections with the random wake period (B), through which the nodes can learn about each other's presence by exchange of HELLO messages.
 Figure 1 shows such two neighboring nodes with non intersecting fixed wake patterns.

 If a HELLO timer runs out during the sleep state of a node, the HELLO message is scheduled to be sent during the next wake period.
 The HELLO timer is furthermore restarted immediately.
 This ensures that the expected value of the count of HELLO packets sent remains independent of the wake ratio and is controllable solely through the parameter HELLOINTERVAL, which specifies the interval to choose a random time delay until scheduling the next HELLO message.

-2.3 Medium Access Control (MAC) Layer Modifications
+2.4 Medium Access Control (MAC) Layer Modifications

 IEEE 802.11 [2] was chosen as the reference case for the integration of the power saving mechanism, as it is the most widely used standard for wireless communication.
 IEEE 802.11 proposes to access the medium immediately after the medium has been sensed idle for at least one DIFS, and to apply a random backoff procedure only if the medium had been sensed busy before.
 This immediate medium access guarantees minimal delays and better throughput under low medium utilization and low node densities.
 We adopted this MAC procedure to apply a random backoff in any case of medium access, as it led to fewer collisions and therefore proved to be more effective for the unacknowledged broadcast of route requests that is elementary for the success of the route establishment of AODV.

 The integration of the power saving mechanism proposed in [1] into a 802.11 environment leaves some design questions open, in particular concerning the behaviour of nodes in different states of the MAC layer protocol and the state changes of the power saving mechanism.
-The following assumptions were chosen:
+We tried to stick to the most simple solutions that we could think of in these contexts, and did not yet incorporate concerns about potential fairness problems or other optimization measures.
+The following assumptions were therefore chosen to be applied: